 - Feeling isolated.
 Not being heard or understood,

 What to do now:

-After you get in touch with me, we would schedule a first session to talk broadly about the challenges you are facing.
-This is also an opportunity for you to decide if you feel happy to work with me.
-I can also make sure that what I offer is right for you or refer you on to more specialised services where necessary.
+After you get in touch with me, we would schedule an initial phone chat and then a first session to begin talking about the challenges you are facing.
+These are opportunities for you to decide if you feel happy to work with me.
+I can also make sure that what I offer is right for you, or refer you on to more specialised services where necessary.

-Assuming we decide to go ahead, we would plan a series of sessions.
+Assuming we decide to go ahead, we may decide to plan a series of sessions.
 For short-term counselling this would often be 6 sessions, to work through a current difficulty.
-Or you might decide you want a more open-ended contract and have longer-term psychotherapy, to explore more deeply the historical origins of how you feel and to create lasting change.
+Or you might decide to work together for a few months.
+Or you might prefer or have a more open-ended ‘contract’ and longer-term psychotherapy, perhaps to explore more deeply the historical origins of how things are today for you and to create lasting change.